InnNhi24/VibeTune/README.md

-# � VibeTTune - AI-Powered English Pronunciation Learning Platform
+# 🎵 VibeTune - AI-Powered English Pronunciation Learning Platform

 VibeTune is an intelligent English pronunciation learning platform that uses AI to provide real-time feedback on your speaking skills.
 Practice conversations, get detailed prosody analysis, and improve your English pronunciation with personalized AI coaching.